flaneurette/Health-Library/Documents/Food/Pathogens/README.md

 - Avoid prepackaged salads, buy whole, cut on demand.
 - Avoid unroasted nuts if possible.
 Roast them if you can.
 - Check expiration dates often.
+- Avoid unpasturized milks and cheeses.
+- Avoid soft cheeses if possible.

 # Surprising sources